sam0hack/xm/README.md

 ## Technical Introduction

-This project is built using **Laravel v10.22.0** and is configured to run in a Docker container using **Laravel Sail**.
+This project is built using **Laravel v10.22.0** With **ReactJs** and **InertiaJS** and is configured to run in a Docker container using **Laravel Sail**.
 This provides an isolated environment to run the application, ensuring consistency across all development environments.

 ## Technical Highlights